TejasNamde/TejasNamde/README.md

 - 👋 Hi, I’m @TejasNamde
-- 👀 I’m interested in Data Science, ASP.NET & Power BI.
+- 👀 I’m interested in HTML, CSS, Javascript, Bootstrap framework, Data Science, Power BI & ASP.NET.
 - 🌱 I’m currently learning & working whatever I get my hands on.
 - 💞️ I’m looking to collaborate on anything interesting
 - 📫 How to reach me?
 You can find me on LinkedIn, Deactivated other social media for a while.